SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **chilling temperature** in (°C): Output temperature which is needed for the cooling demand.
 - **electrical input conversion factor**: Specifies the relation of electricity consumption to energy input.
 Example: A value of 0,05 means, that the system comsumes 5 % of the input energy as electric energy.
 - **recooling temperature difference** in (°C): Defines the temperature difference between temperature source for recooling and recooling cycle.
+- **heat capacity of source**: Defines the heat capacity of the connected heat source e.g. extracted waste heat.

 .. csv-table:: Exemplary input for the transformers sheet